blairnangle/birthdays/README.md

 Clojure-powered automated email sender for birthdays and anniversaries.

-Currently only works with Gmail (as the sender email address).
+Works with Gmail or Zoho, currently.

 ## Cloning/forking